 One thing I did find though is that it can throw off the camera’s focusing system.
 So the results can be a bit hit and miss.
 Here’s an example where the focus got confused.

 Another issue I’ve run into is that the extra surfaces add more places for water droplets to stick to and an even shallower depth of field.
 So it’s pretty easy to end up with water droplets on the glass interfering with your photo.

 Notes & Things to Watch Out For

 Compatibility.
-The adapter is compatible with all of Olympus’s TG-X series from TG-1 through TG-5.
+The adapter is compatible with all of Olympus’s TG-X series from TG-1 through TG-6.
 The packaging has a sticker that says it’s compatible with the TG-3 and TG-4.
-It’s also compatible with the TG-5, but the packaging materials haven’t yet caught up with the new model.
+It’s also compatible with the TG-5 and TG-6, but the packaging materials haven’t yet caught up with the newer models.

 Using Flash.
 The lens is large and partially obscures the flash.
 You can still shoot with the flash, but you’ll end up with a darker part of the frame that’s in the lens’s shadow.

 Possible Interference.
 Some of the camera’s functions, like autofocus, stabilization, and automatic exposure might get a bit thrown off by the lens with inconsistent results.

 Smudges & Water Drops.
 Because the front element of glass is large, flat, and flush with the front, it’s very easy to get finger smudges, sunscreen, and water drops on it.
 Combined with the very close focusing that the super-wide angle brings, those can easily interfere with the image quality.
 I found this to be a fairly persistent issue.